TheSkyentist/GELATO/README.md

 5. Presenting gelato: (Optional) Three figures depicting the final fit to the data are generated and saved to disk.

-6. Measuring Texture: (Optional) The rest equivalent width of the emission line components are measured.
+6. Measuring Texture: (Optional) The rest equivalent width of the emission-line components are measured.

 7. Freezing results: The results of the fit are saved to disk.
 Along with any additional parameters measured.